- 6,800 Miles

 - Floor Mats Velour

-First service will be carried out for its new owner, Long Mini Warranty until June 2021.
+Full Service History, Just been serviced for its new owner, Mar 19 @6,811 Miles, Long Mini Warranty until June 2021.

 All of our sales cars undergo an Inspection before being placed on sale, a pre-delivery workshop check is also carried out before a car leaves us for its new owner and a HPI Clear Certificate is also provided too of course.